mhmtygmr0/Vet-Management-System/README.md

 - User can create records about vaccines which are applied to animals and it prevent to apply the same vaccine to an animal via controlling expiring dates.

 ### The technologies which are using by the application:
-- Java 21
+- Java 22
 - Spring Boot
 - Spring Data JPA
-- PostgreSQL / MySQL
+- PostgreSQL
-- Swagger
+- Postman
 - IntelliJ IDEA

 ## Installation